 Note to students: Some of you concluded that the relevant market must be all beer bottles because it is the smallest market that included all of the sales of the merging parties.
 This is incorrect.
 Relevant markets are defined by demand-side conditions.
-The merging parties can participate (and overlap) in multiple disjoint relevant markets (as they did in Sanford Health).
+The merging parties can participate (and overlap) in multiple disjoint relevant markets.
 The smallest market principle addresses the minimal product grouping where the diversion outside of the product grouping is insufficient to prevent a hypothetical monopolist by profitably increasing prices by a SSNIP.